jannikmi/multivar_horner/paper/paper.md

 However, in comparison to the canonical form, the Horner factorisation is more numerically stable, as visualised in \autoref{fig:num_err_heatmap}.
 The numerical stability of Horner factorisations has theoretically been shown in [@greedyHorner; @pena2000multivariate; @pena2000multivariate2].

-Even though the number of operations required for evaluating the polynomials grows exponentially with their size, irrespective of the representation, the rate of growth is lower for the Horner factorisation (cf. \autoref{fig:num_ops_growth}).
+Even though the number of operations required for evaluating the polynomials grows exponentially with their size, irrespective of the considered representation, \autoref{fig:num_ops_growth} shows that the rate of growth is lower for the Horner factorisation.
 As a result, the Horner factorisations are computationally easier to evaluate.

 ![Number of operations required to evaluate randomly generated polynomials.\label{fig:num_ops_growth}](../docs/_static/num_ops_growth.png)